pastraman/Coppric/README.txt

 2: You will understand what you build and build what you understand.
 3: Want a feature?
 Make it yourself.
 Want a multiply gate?
 Build it.

-example Nand2Tetris ALU in this language:
+example Nand2Tetris ALU in Coppric:

 chip ALU
   in x[16], y[16], zx, nx, zy, ny, f, no;